-You can easily manage Neutralinojs applications with neu CLI.
+You can easily create, run, and build Neutralinojs applications with neu CLI.

 Run the following command on your terminal to install the CLI globally.

 You can also use neu CLI via npx if you don't want a global installation.

 Creates a new Neutralinojs app based on a template.

 <binaryName>: The name of your application's binary file.
 For example, if you used